solus-project/budgie-desktop/README.rst

 License
 =======

+arc-desktop is available under a split license model.
+This enables developers to link against the libraries of arc-desktop without affecting their choice of license and distribution.

+The shared libraries are available under the terms of the LGPL-2.1, allowing developers to link against the API without any issue, and to use all exposed APIs without affecting their project license.

-arc-desktop is available under the terms of the GPL-2.0 license
+The remainder of the project (i.e. installed binaries) is available under the terms of the GPL 2.0 license.
+This is clarified in the headers of each source file.

 Building
 ========